-- Assess the health of your head, neck, and mouth
+- X-rays of the inside of your mouth

-- Help you feel comfortable and confident in your smile
+- Make you feel comfortable and confident when you smile

-- Ensure your teeth and gums are strong and healthy
+- Ensure you have healthy teeth and gums

 Tooth extraction is the process of removing the whole tooth from the mouth.
 Whilst this is a routine procedure, unless there are no other treatment options, we try to limit the amount of extractions that we perform.
 This is due to further problems possible occurring if a gap is left in the mouth.
 The few times we may consider tooth removal include;

 Your wisdom teeth are the last of your adult teeth to grow through and are found at the back of your gums.
 However, there is not always enough room for them to grow through properly, so they will start growing at an angle.
 When this happens, they are known as being ‘impacted’.